-Unless you’re a freegan or an entirely self-sustaining farmer, you have to go to the grocery store.
-Paying money for food and common household staples is just a way of life.
-But it’s easy to waste money at the supermarket, and not in the obvious ways like picking up items on the aisle caps or walking in hungry.
-You can throw away your hard-earned dollars just by paying retail price for basic groceries and home goods.
-There are some items you should just never pay full price for.
+Paying for food and common household staples is just a part of life, but there’s no reason to pay more than you need to.
+Indeed, there are a lot of ways you're wasting money at the grocery store, and not in the obvious ways like picking up items on the aisle endcaps or walking in hungry.
+You can throw away your hard-earned dollars just by paying the listed retail price for basic groceries and home goods.

 Even the most casual couponer will tell you to never pay full price for laundry detergent.
 Not only do all brands and varieties of this household must-have go on sale all the time, but there are also almost always sales on detergent of some kind.
 If you combine a sale with a good coupon, you can get detergent for insanely low prices.

 Oatmeal, a staple of healthy breakfasts, is almost always on sale.
 For the New Year, it’s bulked in with other healthy groceries people stock up on for their resolutions.
 For back-to-school season, it’s lumped in with quick and easy breakfast dishes.
 Oatmeal also lasts forever in your pantry.
 Unopened, it can be good for up to three years.

 We love a homemade tomato sauce as much as the next person, but when you’re busy, the jarred stuff can make dinner a breeze.
 It can also be insanely cost-effective.
 The best pasta sauces are always going on sale for as low as $1 a jar.
 If you pair that with coupons, you can have a cheap yet delicious meal.
 Stock up on these too; oil- and tomato-based sauces will last about one year in your pantry, while cream-based sauces have a shelf life of about six months.